GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

     # The local, s3, or GCS file path to the data
     "file_path": "gs://path/to/file",

     # The file type.
-Either 'csv' or 'json
+Either 'csv' or 'json'
     "file_type":"csv"
 }
 ```